michaelrutherford/orthochrome/README.md

 - [x] Improve the performance of the vignette function
 - [x] Rename the project to reflect a more general purpose
 - [x] Add additional effects
-- [ ] Separate code out into multiple files
+- [x] Separate code out into multiple files
-- [x] Add a function to apply scratches to image
+- [ ] Add a function to apply scratches to image
 - [ ] Adjust infrared preset to be smoother
+- [ ] Add a normal black and white preset
 - [ ] Add preset manager class
 - [ ] Turn the "Film" preset into a warm, cool, and neutral preset
 - [ ] Upload examples